y2-aidid/Electric-Vehicle-Charging-Points/docs/planning.md

 Another option We have considered is 'Will the charging point charge money?'.
 This is a vital option to consider as some EV may be free and some may not be.
 EV users consider this option so they a prepared to pay if required.

 Another option We have considered is 'Is the charger applicaple for the vehicle?'
-This is a vital option to consider as users need to be able to find a compatible charging point for their vechile.
+This is a vital option to consider as users need to be able to find a compatible charging point for their vehicle.

 Another option We have considered is 'Is all charging spot available?'.
 All EV users consider this as they need a available charging point as if they turn up to a location with EV charging points all beeing used, they have to go to another location as cahrging a EV takes time meaning all users at that location may not be able to sacrifice their spot for the user looking for a avaiable spot.